amitkumar2018/ABAP_practice/README.md

 ### Keyboard Shortcuts

 CRTL+,  "Line and Block Comments"
 CRTL+.
-"Line and Block unCo
+"Line and Block unComment"

 ### Hackey way to get to SM36 if you don't have access